Please upgrade your browser

 Key risks

-Risk Considerations.
-There is no assurance that a portfolio will achieve its investment objective or will work under all market conditions.
-The value of investments may go down as well as up and you may not get back the amount originally invested.
-Portfolios may be subject to certain additional risks, which should be considered carefully along with their investment objectives and fees.
+There is no assurance that a portfolio will achieve its investment objective or perform under all market conditions.
+The value of investments may fall as well as rise, and investors may not recover the amount originally invested.
+Portfolios may be subject to additional risks, which should be considered carefully alongside investment objectives and associated fees.
+Further information on potential risks is available in the Key Investor Information Document (KIID), Prospectus, or Offering Memorandum.

 Important information

-HSBC Global Asset Management (Switzerland) AG having its registered office at Gartenstrasse 26, PO Box, CH-8002 Zurich has a licence as an asset manager of collective investment schemes and as a representative of foreign collective investment schemes.
+When distributing this material solely to professional investors, the local business developer/client services team must include a copy of the Key Information Document (KID) and the Prospectus in the documentation.
+Please refer to the investor category overview for further details.
+HSBC Global Asset Management (Switzerland) AG having its registered office at Gartenstrasse 26, PO Box, CH-8002 Zurich has a license as an asset manager of collective investment schemes and as a representative of foreign collective investment schemes.
 Disputes regarding legal claims between the Client and HSBC Global Asset Management (Switzerland) AG can be settled by an ombudsman in mediation proceedings.
-HSBC Global Asset Management (Switzerland) AG is affiliated to the ombudsman FINOS having its registered address at Talstrasse 20, 8001 Zurich.
-There are general risks associated with financial instruments, please refer to the Swiss Banking Association (“SBA”) Brochure “Risks Involved in Trading in Financial Instruments”.
+HSBC Global Asset Management (Switzerland) AG is affiliated to the ombudsman FINOS having its registered address at Tal Strasse 20, 8001 Zurich.